alanesq/esp32cam-demo/README.md

 So on esp32cam modules without this feature you have to plug the USB in whilst holding the program button to upload a sketch I find I have to use the lowest serial upload speed or it fails (Select 'ESP32 dev module' in the Arduino IDE to have the option and make sure PSRam is enabled).
-There is also now a esp32cam with built in USB available called the "ESP32-CAM-CH340".
+The wifi can be very poor whilst in the motherboard (I find this happens if you have something near the antenna on the esp32cam modules) but if I rest my thumb above the antenna I find the signal works ok).
-The wifi is very poor whilst in the motherboard (I find this happens if you have something near the antenna on the esp32cam modules) but if I rest my thumb above the antenna I find the signal works ok).
+There is also now a esp32cam with built in USB available called the "ESP32-CAM-CH340" which has built in USB this also seems to struggle with Wifi in a similar way.
 Many of the ebay listing include an external antenna and I would suggest this would b a good option if ordering one.
 So they are far from perfect but still for the price I think well worth having.